SGTAC/sgtac.github.io/travel.md

 * [Zagreb Airport](http://www.zagreb-airport.hr/en) (ZAG) – 2 hour 30-minute drive from Izola

 ### Shuttle Service
 The easiest way to travel to Izola from the airports listed above is to take a shuttle service like [GoOpti transport](https://www.goopti.com/en/transfers).
 Reservations for transfers can be made directly to your hotel.
-For optimal price we advise early booking (1-2 months).
+For optimal price we advise early booking (1-2 months in advance).

 ### Bus or Train
 * **Bus:** Travel by [bus](https://www.ap-ljubljana.si/en/) to Izola is possible.
 Once in Izola, local [public transportation](https://arriva.si/) is available to move around the town.